The Forgotten Women of Science

 Description: She was an Islamic medical and social worker recognized as the first female Muslim nurse and the first female surgeon in Islam.

-Additional Proposal for an Installation
+Another Proposal for an Installation

 A proposed installation that features a medieval structure called Majlis.
 In the medieval Arab world Majlis referred to a place of a private gathering, where guests were received by the king.
 In modern Arabic and other Middle Eastern languages the term carries a variety of connotations.
 In Persian, for example, the term conjures up several meanings from gathering places to parties and a place of democratic and parliamentary debates.
 My installation Majlis turns the traditional male dominated space of the king and his entourage into a feminine space.